 Within our school, “buddy classes,” one younger and one older, are paired.
 Teachers schedule time to meet with buddies for holiday activities, as well as for help from older students with curriculum-based tasks.

-Scheduled assemblies require each class to prepare a short curriculum-based presentation with students singing songs or acting out themes based on the season or month.
-The entire school participates in an annual Christmas Show with each classs performance related to the school-wide theme.
+The entire school participates in an annual Christmas Show with each class performance related to the school-wide theme.

 Each class plans and prepares a First Friday Mass.
 Students participate in the reading of Scripture, in preparing the Prayer of the Faithful, and in the Presentation of Gifts.
 School-wide prayer experiences include: grace before and after meals, recitation of the rosary during the months of October and May, opening and closing school liturgies as well as liturgies before Thanksgiving and Christmas, distribution of ashes, blessing of throats, a May Crowning, prayer for vocations over the public address system, Pre-Communion Masses for the second grade and Reconciliation for grade 3-8 twice a year.
 Our students also participate in several dress down days with the donated money sent to the missions.